hpc-apps/EXA_PMRA20/README.md

-# Scheduling on complexe SoC
+# Challenges  for runtime systems, programming models and applications on complexe SoC

 # Overview